GianGian/dncs-lab/README.md

 #### Vagrantfile
 The Vagrantfile create and set some settings of the VMs. in this case only the part of the host-c was reported; indeed the various configurations are very similar.
 This is the setting for the host-c VM.
-There is the command to set interface and to allocate the RAM memory.
+There is the command to set interface and to allocate the RAM memory and only in this case it has been changed (from 256 to 512).
 ```sh
 config.vm.define "host-c" do |hostc|
     hostc.vm.box = "ubuntu/bionic64"